gecko0307/dagon/doc/Runtime Dependencies.md

 2. Download [KTX-Software 4.4.0](https://github.com/KhronosGroup/KTX-Software/releases/tag/v4.4.0)
 3. Inside the KTX-Software source directory, create `build` directory.
 Inside it, run `cmake ..`
 4. Under Linux, run `make`.
 Under Windows, open and build generated Visual Studio project.

+## dagon:openvr

+dagon:openvr extension requires [OpenVR](https://github.com/ValveSoftware/openvr) 2.12 client library.
+It can be installed system-wide or placed to the project's folder.

+dagon:openvr requires `openvr_api.dll` under Windows and `libopenvr_api.so` under Linux.
+On 64-bit platforms, Dagon provides a prebuilt libopenvr_api library, which is automatically copied to your project after compilation (if you are building with DUB).
+Binaries are contained in the official OpenVR repository, so it is usually no need to compile them from source.

 ## dagon:physfs